 Rev. Michael Mathews, C.S.C.

 Postulant Director, Moreau Seminary

 Fr.
 Jeff Cooper, C.S.C., was born and raised in Ohio.
 After completing his B.A. and M.Div. at Notre Dame, he professed perpetual vows in Holy Cross in 1993 and was ordained a priest in 1994.
-Over the years Fr.
+Over the years, Fr.
 Cooper has served primarily in the western states of California, Colorado, and Oregon engaging in parish, formation, and academic ministries.
-After finishing his term as assistant Novice Master in Cascade, Colo., he completed a Ph.D. in Christian Spirituality at the Graduate Theological Union in Berkeley, Calif., in 2011.
-Most recently he was teaching theology at the University of Portland (Oregon).
+After serving as assistant Novice Master in Cascade, Colorado, he completed a Ph.D. in Christian Spirituality at the Graduate Theological Union in Berkeley, California in 2011.
+He then went on to teach theology at the University of Portland (Oregon) before serving as Director of Postulants at Moreau Seminary.
+Fr.
+Cooper began his role as Novice Master in 2022.
 Fr.
 Cooper is also a certified Spiritual Director.

 Director, Old College Undergraduate Seminary

 Rev. Karl Romkema, Jr., C.S.C., graduated with a B.A. in philosophy and theology from the University of Notre Dame, Notre Dame, Ind., in 2013, where he also earned his M.Div. in 2018.
 He entered Holy Cross in 2009 as an Old Collegian.
 He made his First Profession of Vows on August 2, 2014 and was ordained on April 27, 2019.
 Prior to joining the Old College staff as director, he was associate pastor at St. Ignatius Martyr Catholic Church in Austin, Texas.